agladysh/luatexts/README.md

 As in Lua, it is not defined which one of values would end up in the loaded table.

+### Regular strings vs. UTF-8 strings

+Regular strings are treated just as a blob of bytes.
+Their size is specified in *bytes*, and reader implementation never looks inside the string data.
+You can pass any data, including something binary as a regular string.
+(Obviously, you can also pass UTF-8 strings as regular strings.)

+UTF-8 strings are honestly treated as UTF-8 data.
+Their size is specified in *characters*, and reader implementation does read UTF-8 characters one-by-one, doing the full validation.
+You can only pass valid UTF-8 text data as an UTF-8 string.

+Apart from validation, in Lua implementation it does not matter much, if you used regular string or UTF-8 string type to represent your data.
+But UTF-8 strings are handy if you compose your data payload from the language that does not know anything about bytes.

 Security notes
 --------------